wangc90/wangc90.github.io/index.md

 - [Wang, C. and Liang, C. (2024) CircCNNs, a convolutional neural network framework to better understand the biogenesis of exonic circRNAs.
 Sci.
 Rep.](https://www.nature.com/articles/s41598-024-69262-1)

 - [Wang, C. and Liang, C. (2022) The insertion and dysregulation of transposable elements in osteosarcoma and their association with patient event-free survival.
 Sci.
 Rep.](https://www.nature.com/articles/s41598-021-04208-5)

+## Awards
+- Outstanding scholarship with a Comer-Reynolds Award.
+Department of Statistics, Miami University (2024)
+- Outstanding scholarship with an ENAR Membership.
+Department of Statistics, Miami University (2024)

 ## Contact
 Email: [wangc90@uchicago.edu](mailto:wangc90@uchicago.edu)